 6. In conjunction with OSD staff, ensure that employees within their units are informed of and offered opportunities for training in disability awareness, access and accommodations.

 1. Identify him/herself to OSD and provide professional verification of disability.
 Verification shall include existing functional limitations due to disability and any functional limitations experienced because of treatment and/or medication for a medical condition or disability.

 2. Consult in advance with OSD staff to request and determine appropriate academic accommodations needed while enrolled at CSU Los Angeles.

-3. Students must submit a request to take an exam through the online service system no later than 5 business days prior to exams, mid-terms and quizzes and no later than ten days prior to the first day of final examinations.
-Students who are unable to request to take an exam through the online service system may contact the OSD office for assistance.
+3. Students must submit a request to take an exam through the OSD Online Services (AIM) no later than 5 business days prior to exams, mid-terms and quizzes and no later than ten days prior to the first day of final examinations.
+Students who are unable to request to take an exam through the OSD Online Services (AIM) may contact the OSD office for assistance.
 The request will generate an email to faculty outlining options the faculty member may use to supply the exam to OSD, with preference given to emailing the exam as an attachment.
 OSD will also notify faculty that the student is authorized for an alternate format for examinations.

 4. Meet with instructors, preferably before classes begin, or as soon as possible after classes begin, to discuss implementation of the accommodations authorized by OSD in the Notification of Academic Support Services (NASS) emailed to instructors.
 Untimely requests may result in a delay, substitution or denial of an accommodation.

 5. Adhere to the policy and procedures for requesting accommodations and notify OSD staff if there are problems with the accommodations.

 6. Request test accommodations reasonably in advance and no later than one week for mid term examinations and quizzes and two weeks in advance of final examination dates.